Reading time: Less than 1 minute

 I hesitate to reopen the debate about space between sentences.
 Many people feel strongly on the subject, as indeed do I.

 I’m a firm “one-space” person while I know that the “two-space” people feel equally strongly about their view.
-But, interestingly, as a recent article in the Washington Post argues persuasively,
+But, interestingly, as an article in the Washington Post argues persuasively,

 …the rules of spacing have been wildly inconsistent going back to the invention of the printing press.
 The original printing of the U.S. Declaration of Independence used extra long spaces between sentences.
 John Baskerville’s 1763 Bible used a single space.
 WhoevenknowswhateffectPietroBembowasgoingforhere.Single spaces.
 Double spaces.
 Em spaces.
 Trends went back and forth between continents and eras for hundreds of years, Felici wrote.It’s not a good look.